hollaze/AirBnB_clone/README.md

 We have created a command line that allows us to manage objects that store data.

+#### Mandatory part

+The console supports the following commands :

+#### Advanced part

+Additionally, you can use the following command formats :

 ## Installation

 Clone this repositary: